6 Canis Minoris

 6 Canis Minoris is a star in the equatorial constellation of Canis Minor, located around 570 light years away from the Sun.
 It is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of +4.55.
 This object is moving closer to the Earth with a heliocentric radial velocity of −16.3 km/s.
 Kinematically, it is a member of an outlying group belonging to the Ursa Major flow of the Sirius supercluster.

 This is an evolved giant star with a stellar classification of K1 III.
 It has a mild barium anomaly, which may indicate this is a binary star system with a white dwarf companion.
 The interferometry-measured angular diameter of the visible component is about 2.31±0.03 mas, which, at its estimated distance, equates to a physical radius of about 44 times the radius of the Sun.
-This star has four times the mass of the Sun and is radiating 761 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,370 K.
+This star has about four times the mass of the Sun and is radiating 794 times the Sun's luminosity from its enlarged photosphere at an effective temperature of ±4336 K.